Saint Paul's Church National Historic Site

 Saint Paul's Church National Historic Site is a church and National Historic Site in Mount Vernon, New York, just north of the New York City borough of the Bronx.
 Established in 1765, Saint Paul's Church is one of New York's oldest parishes and was used as a military hospital after the American Revolutionary War Battle of Pell's Point in 1776.
-The 5 acre cemetery surrounding the church contains an estimated 9,000 burials dating from 1704.
+The 5 acre cemetery surrounding the church contains an estimated 9,000 burials.
 The church and cemetery were designated as a United States National Historic Site in 1978 to protect them from increasing industrialization of the surrounding area.

 History

 The parish that founded Saint Paul's Church was established in 1665.
 The first church at the site was a small, square, wooden structure built in 1695 and was known as the Church of Eastchester.
-The present day church was built in 1764, but its name was not changed to Saint Paul's Church until 1795.
+(The area was then part of the village of Eastchester, New York.)
+The present-day church was built in 1764, but its name was not changed to Saint Paul's Church until 1795.

 Election of 1733

-The election for an open seat in the New York assembly, held on the Village Green in Eastchester, Westchester County on October 29, 1733, is one of the better known political events in colonial America.
-Two hundred and seventy five years after the contest, historians continue to cite the election to advance various arguments about colonial life.
-One recent student used the election to argue for the persistent importance of monarchy in the outlook of colonists, while another scholar treated the voting as an important point in the development of political awareness among New York artisans.
-Many writers address the election, held at what is today St. Paul's Church in Mt.
-Vernon, as part of the story of the printer John Peter Zenger, whose acquittal in a seditious libel case in 1735 is seen as a foundation of the free press in America.
-The first issue of Zenger's New York Weekly Journal carried a lengthy report on the famous election, producing one of the few complete accounts of a colonial election available to historians.
+The election for an open seat in the New York General Assembly, held on October 29, 1733, on the village green adjacent to the Church of Eastchester, is one of the better known political events in colonial America.
+The first issue of John Peter Zenger's New-York Weekly Journal carried a lengthy report on the highly contested election, producing one of the few complete accounts of a colonial election available to historians.
+This and Zenger's subsequent publications led to his 1735 trial for libel.
+Zenger's acquittal in the trial is seen as a foundation of the freedom of the press in America.

-Battle of Pell's Point
+Battle of Pell's Point field hospital

-On October 18, 1776, the Revolutionary War Battle of Pell's Point was fought less than a mile from the church, and the church served as a hospital for the British Army following the battle.
-The church's tower contains a bell that was cast in 1758 at the same London foundry as the Liberty Bell.
-Local stories attest that George Washington ordered the parishioners to bury the bell to prevent the British from melting it down and using it for ammunition.
-The bell still hangs in the tower today.
+On October 18, 1776, the Revolutionary War Battle of Pell's Point was fought less than a mile from the church, and the church served as a field hospital for the Hessian troops following the battle.
+Earlier, the church briefly served as a Continental Army field hospital for sick soldiers pulled out of their posts in September and October 1776.

+The Cemetery

+St. Paul's cemetery contains a mass grave for at least five Hessian soldiers who died while being treated at the Hessian field hospital.
+It also contains graves of several identified Revolutionary War veterans who served in the Continental Army and in the local Patriot militia, as well as "many unknown" soldiers who died either on the battlefield or in the church when it served as an American field hospital.

+A section of the cemetery was later used by Mount Vernon as a potter's field.